elenderg/PAL-1000/instruções de compilação.md

 `If the type is nil, say no.`

-`If the type can be reduced to "_substring", say no.`
+`If the type can be reduced to "substring", say no.`

-`If the type can be reduced to "_string", say yes.`
+`If the type can be reduced to "string", say yes.`

 `If the type's fields should be finalized, say yes.`